 have added, “The Lord will save

-them by a little slave girl.”
+them through a little slave girl.”

 Wife, Respect Your Husband